 Say you are sorry.
-Making unintentional mistakes is a normal part of life.
+Making mistakes is a normal part of life.
 Reconciling those hurt by your actions is important.
 Owning how you make someone feel is a core part of reconciliation.
 Ownership includes both issue recognition and making it right.
 Reconciliation is one of the greatest expressions of our Faith.

-Finally, but what about us parents?
-Our children leaving for college or otherwise moving from home is a right of passage, a sign we did something correct.
+But what about us parents!?
+Our children leaving for college or otherwise moving from home is a right of passage, a sign of a job well done.
 But it still doesn’t make goodbye any easier.
 The degree to which we parented well aligns with our goodbye pain.

 “Well, 18 years is a window that closed too quickly.
 But, my son (or daughter), those days have been the greatest wonder and privilege of my life.
 And there will always be a room for you.”